-The Summit stairlift is sold as a few different brands.
-The Summit lift is also sold as AmerGlide and by Harmar as the SL350AC Stair Lift.
-The Summit Stairlift is a winding drum cable unit.
-Most common repair for this lift is a slack cable usually caused by a build-up of debris on the track, sudden movement of the lift, or braking issues.
-If your Summit chairlift has stopped working give us a call.
-Also for more information check the owners manual and troubleshooting guide below.
+The most common repair for this lift is a slack cable usually caused by a build-up of debris on the track, sudden movement of the lift, or braking issues.
+If your Summit lift has stopped working contact us to schedule service.
+Also for more information check the owner’s manual and troubleshooting guide below.

 Troubleshooting your Summit Stairlift

 These tips might save you a service call.
 Make sure you remove power from the lift before attempting any of the following items or just call for service.

 Overview of your Summit Lift